-MTP is a Texas Health and Human Services Commission (HHSC) program that helps with non-emergency transportation to health-care appointments for eligible Medicaid clients who have no other transportation options.
+MTP is an HHSC program that helps with non-emergency transportation to health-care appointments for eligible Medicaid clients who have no other transportation options.
 MTP can help with rides to the doctor, dentist, hospital, drug store and any other place you get Medicaid services.